NodeBB/docs/docs/configuring/proxies/nginx.md

 * nginx must be on version 1.4.x to properly support websockets.
 Debian/Ubuntu uses 1.2, although it will work there will be a reduction in functionality.
 * The `proxy_pass` IP should be `127.0.0.1` if your NodeBB is hosted on the same physical server as your nginx server.
 Update the port to match your NodeBB, if necessary.
 * This config sets up your nginx server to listen to requests for `forum.example.org`.
 It doesn't magically route the internet to it, though, so you also have to update your DNS server to send requests for `forum.example.org` to the machine with nginx on it!
+* On CentOS 7, you may experience a "Bad Gateway" error.
+You can resolve this by running `setsebool -P httpd_can_network_connect on`

 Configuring Nginx to use a custom error page